Converting Idle Acres into Land Equity

 $$$ What’s Your Walnut Worth?

 The value of your timber depends on species, grade, location, market prices, and the harvest season.
 Trees growing on well-suited soils could be harvest ready in 50-70 years.
-On a constant dollar basis they may be worth $25,000-$60,000 or more per acre assuming 30 crop trees per acre at harvest time.
+On a constant dollar basis they may be worth $25,000-$60,000 or more per acre assuming 30 to 35 crop trees per acre at harvest time.

 “Missouri Timber Price Trends” shows the regional value of hardwood timber.
 Using the services of a professional forester when selling your timber can pay big dividends.
 Always advertise for bids, use a timber sale contract, and schedule harvests according to your woodland management plan.